Resources

 Some agents and buyers think that adding a personal statement to your offer helps buyers connect with the seller and helps the offer stand out in a crowd, thanks to the emotional charge.
 Most of the time, buyers include what they love about the house and a little about their lifestyle and family.
 Military members stuck in tough bidding wars often mention their service as an appealing character point.

-Love letters are controversial (and may be illegal in your area) because they can contribute to housing discrimination.
-Talk over the pros and cons with your agent before adding the note to your offer.
+Love letters are controversial and may be illegal in your area because they can contribute to housing discrimination.
+Be sure to discuss the pros and cons with your agent before adding the note to your offer.

 What Happens After the Offer Is Submitted